A Salter-Harris fracture is an injury to the growth plate area of a child’s bone.

 This fracture occurs when a force hits the growth plate and the rounded part of the bone, but doesn’t involve the bone shaft.
 The fracture may involve cartilage and enter into the joint.

 This type usually happens after age 10.
-About 10 percent of Salter-Harris fractures are type 3.
+About of Salter-Harris fractures are type 3.

 This fracture occurs when a force hits the growth plate, the rounded part of the bone, and the bone shaft.

-About 10 percent of Salter-Harris fractures are type 4.
+About of Salter-Harris fractures are type 4.
 This can happen at any age, and it may affect bone growth.